kyren/piccolo/README.md

   * Don't be obnoxiously slow (for example, avoid abstractions that would make the interpreter fundamentally slower than PUC-Rio Lua).

-Since the focus here is so much on resiliency and safety, `piccolo` is written in (almost) entirely *safe* Rust.
-This is a *slight* copout as much of the unsafe code that normally is involved in a language runtime actually lives in `gc-arena`, but since we have a safe garbage collection abstraction, (almost) the entire VM can be written in safe code.

-*(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts has additional risk)*.

 **This project is currently very WIP** Right now, the short term goal is to get some usable subset of Lua working, and to have a robust bindings story.
 `piccolo` is being worked on again to use in a separate game project, and my immediate goals are going to be whatever that project requires.

+## Safety ##

+The goal with `piccolo` is to have the majority of it written in safe Rust.
+Currently, there are a few sources of unsafety, but crucially these sources of unsafety are *isolated*. `piccolo` will avoid at all costs relying on abstractions which *leak* unsafety, it should always be possible to interact with even low level details of `piccolo` without using `unsafe`.

+The current primary sources of unsafety:
+  * The particularly weird requirements of Lua tables require using hashbrown's low level raw hashmap API.
+  * Userdata requires a very delicate unsafe lifetime dance to deal with downcasting non-'static userdata with a safe interface.
+Unsafe code is
+  * required to avoid fat pointers in several Lua types, to keep `Value` as small as possible and allow potential future smaller `Value` representations.

+*(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts carries additional risk)*.

 ## A unique system for Rust <-> GC interaction ##